Catholic missions: China

 "When all is said and done, one must recognize gladly that the Jesuits made a shining contribution to mission outreach and policy in China.
 They made no fatal compromises, and where they skirted this in their guarded accommodation to the Chinese reverence for ancestors, their major thrust was both Christian and wise.
 They succeeded in rendering Christianity at least respectable and even credible to the sophisticated Chinese, no mean accomplishment."

 This influence worked in both directions:

 Ricci and others including Michele Ruggieri, Philippe Couplet, and François Noël undertook a century-long effort in translating the Chinese classics into Latin and spreading knowledge of Chinese culture and history in Europe, influencing its developing Enlightenment.

 The introduction of the Franciscans and other orders of missionaries, however, led to a long-running controversy over Chinese customs and names for God.
 The Jesuits, the secularized mandarins, and eventually the Kangxi Emperor himself maintained that Chinese veneration of ancestors and Confucius were respectful and secular rituals compatible with Christian doctrine; other orders pointed to the beliefs of the common people of China to show that it was impermissible idolatry and that the common Chinese names for God confused the Creator with His creation.
 Acting on the complaint of the Bishop of Fujian, Pope Clement XI finally ended the dispute with a decisive ban in 1704; his legate Charles-Thomas Maillard De Tournon issued summary and automatic excommunication of any Christian permitting Confucian rituals as soon as word reached him in 1707.
 By that time, however, Tournon and Bishop Maigrot had displayed such extreme ignorance in questioning before the throne that the Kangxi Emperor mandated the expulsion of Christian missionaries unable to abide by the terms of Ricci's Chinese catechism.
 Tournon's policies, confirmed by Clement's 1715 bull Ex Illa Die..., led to the swift collapse of all of the missions across China, with the last Jesuits—obliged to maintain allegiance to the papal rulings—finally being expelled after 1721.

 Although Catholic mission work began again following the opening up of the country after the Treaty of Nanking in the 1830s, it was not until 1939 that the church revisited its stance on Chinese customs.
 Pope Pius XII's initial move towards greater leniency was subsequently confirmed and expanded by Vatican II.

+Río de la Plata

+The missions were established by the Jesuit Order early in the 17th century and ended in the late 18th century after the expulsion of the Jesuit order from the Americas.
+The Jesuits attempted to create a "state within a state" in which the native peoples in the reductions, guided by the Jesuits, would remain autonomous and isolated from Spanish colonists and Spanish rule.
+A major factor attracting the natives to the reductions was the protection they afforded from enslavement and the forced labour of encomiendas.